Daniel Mulford Valentine: Career

 After being elected for multiple terms he stood again as the Republican nomination one final time in 1892, but was beaten by Stephen Haley Allen, running as a Populist, by 162,338 to 158,191.

 He served out the remainder of his term, expiring January 9, 1893, and planned to resume his practice in his home town of Topeka, and did so holding a leading position at the bar.

 When he retired from the supreme court he returned to private practice in Topeka as the senior member of Valentine, Harkness & Godard for a year, and then again the senior member of Valentine, Harkness & Valentine the practice he stayed in until his death.

 The other members were his son Harry E. Valentine and his son-in-law A. A. Godard, and although he was a member until his death he did not take an active role in the final two years.

 A few years before his death he had compiled a Digest on the Decisions of the Supreme Court and Courts of Appeal of Kansas and continued to update until his health gave out a few months before his death.

 Death

 He died August 5, 1907, at his home in Topeka, Kansas, with a general breakdown from old age given as the reason.

 His health had been failing over the previous five to six months but had become serious a week before his death.

-He had spent much of the week slipping in and out of consciousness, and had been unconscious for several hours before passing away.
+He had spent much of the week slipping in and out of consciousness, and had been unconscious for several hours before dying.

 At the time of his death he was the oldest member of the state supreme court, and had served longer than any previous justice.

 He was buried in Topeka cemetery and was survived by his wife and all nine children with all by two, Mrs. J. F. Merrick and Miss Lillian Valentine, attending his funeral.